DrAdamRoe/cloud-variations/README.md

 Note that the format "Docker" specifies that what type of artifact the repository should expect, a Docker Image.

 Now you can tag your local image to push to a specific location, telling Docker where you will push it: to the repository you just created.
-You should replace `cloud-variations-fs2023-test` with your project name:
+You should replace `cloud-variations` with your project name:

-`docker tag hello-cloud:latest europe-west3-docker.pkg.dev/cloud-variations-fs2023-test/hello-cloud/hello-cloud:latest`
+`docker tag hello-cloud:latest europe-west3-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`

 And finally, push it to Google's Artifact Repository:

-`docker push europe-west3-docker.pkg.dev/cloud-variations-fs2023-test/hello-cloud/hello-cloud:latest`
+`docker push europe-west3-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`

 Phew.
 We've built a Docker image locally and pushed it to Google Cloud.
 You can see the fruits of your labors (and browse the directory structure) over on the dashboard at https://console.cloud.google.com/gcr/images/{your-project-name}.